joinbox/loopback-component-relation-filter/README.md

 ```

-Enable/disable searching in a specific model config:
+Enable/disable searching in a model definition `your-model.json`:

 ```Json
 {